melodyyu/cse110/index.md

 <img src="https://static.wikia.nocookie.net/vsbattles/images/e/e5/TSSDK_Rimuru_%28Slime%29.png/revision/latest?cb=20181031030246"
 alt="slime"
-style="width:200px; height: 100px;">
+style="width:100; height: 50px;">

+Above is the main character from one of my favorite light novels, Rimuru the slime.
+Although the anime didn't do the manga justice, I included it because my favorite monsters are slime (which be influenced from my days playing Maplestory).
+In the words of Rimuru:
 >I'm not a bad slime!

-Above is the main character from one of my favorite light novels, which was animated(though the animation didn't do it justice).
-In the words of Rimuru, the main character: